-The College of Education at CDU uses the APA style of referencing.
+The Education units at CDU use the APA style of referencing.
 This is the style set out by the American Psychological Association (APA) and is the style most often used to format written academic work in the social sciences.
 APA Style covers many aspects of formatting a manuscript, such as headings, punctuation, tables and statistics, but most often you will use the style to cite references, both in-text and in your reference list.

 For more information see the CDU Referencing Guide: APA